Scouts Battalion

-The Scouts Battalion (Scoutspataljon) is a battalion of the Estonian Land Forces.
-It is a part of the 1st Infantry Brigade and acts as its rapid response unit.
-The battalion is currently based at Tapa.
+The Scouts Battalion is a professionally trained manoeuvre unit prepared for independent combat and having rapid response capability within the 1st Infantry Brigade.
+The unit is based at Tapa Military Base.

+Scouts Battalion is known for its use of CV9035EE Infantry Fighting Vehicles and CV90 Support Vehicles.

+In August 2026, Scouts Battalion acquired CAESAR Mk.1 Self-Propelled Howitzers under a newly formed subunit, the Self-Propelled Artillery Platoon.

 History

 Estonian War of Independence

 In November 1918, Estonian American entrepreneur and scouting enthusiast Henry Reissar returned to Estonia and turned to the Ministry of Defence (then Ministry of War) with a proposition of forming a voluntary military unit, financed by himself, in order to help defend Estonia.
 Having received such permission, the unit was formed on 21 December 1918 in Viljandi, where the first volunteers took their oaths in the ruins of Viljandi Castle, and Friedrich-Karl Pinka was appointed commander of the newly formed unit.
 On 3 January 1919, the company-sized unit was sent to the front against the Red Army.
 On 23 January 1919, a 43-man unit of Scouts captured the Pikksaare Train Station, defended by 524 Red Army troops.
 The Scouts fought mostly alongside armoured train units and acquitted themselves well in combat, manifesting greater morale than the regular conscript units.
 The Scouts took part in several major battles including the attack against the Krasnaya Gorka fort in October 1919 and the Battle of Krivasoo in November – December 1919.
 On 1 December 1919, the Scouts Regiment (Scoutspolk) was formed as a part of the Armoured Train Division.